CeetronSolutions/resinsight-system-doc/_docs/pythonVisualStudioCode.md

 Python code is to be found in `\gitroot\ResInsight\GrpcInterface\Python\rips`.
 The `rips` library code represents the Python API for interaction with ResInsight, contianing both source code and tests by use of `pytest`.

-To modify and test the Python API, an instance of ResInsight can be built and runned locally (e.g. using `Visual Studio`) or by running a released version at [https://resinsight.org/getting-started/download-and-install/](https://resinsight.org/getting-started/download-and-install/).
+To modify and test the Python API, an instance of ResInsight can be built and runned locally (e.g. using `Visual Studio`) or by running a released version from [https://resinsight.org/getting-started/download-and-install/](https://resinsight.org/getting-started/download-and-install/).

 ## Setting up Visual Studio Code
 Create `New Window` and select `Open Folder...`, and browse to `\gitroot\ResInsight\GrpcInterface\Python\rips`: